oracle-livelabs/developer/sqlcl-mcp-server-intro/2-environment-set-up.md

 1. Download and install SQLcl.
 Download two ways:

-    1. With a package manager such as Homebrew (Mac)
+    1. With a package manager such as Homebrew (Mac):

+         **Homebrew command:** `brew install --cask sqlcl`

     2. Directly from the [SQLcl download page](https://www.oracle.com/database/sqldeveloper/technologies/sqlcl/download/)

+> &#9872; **NOTE:** You must install SQLcl version 25.2 *or later* in order to use the SQLcl MCP Server.

-2. Whether downloading from a package manager, or via a manual download, you must set the SQLcl `/bin` directory to your `$PATH`.
+2. Whether downloading from a package manager, or via a manual download, you should set the SQLcl `/bin` directory to your `$PATH`.
 Here are some examples, however this is a non-exhaustive list:

   **macOS**